aoiorio/Volcano/README.md

 I usually write down my TODOs on my note every single day.
 <br>
-But I perceived that it's pain in the neck and will definitely forget something what I'm going to do today.
+But I perceived that it's pain in the neck and I will definitely forget something what I'm going to do today.

 So I came up with an application idea to manage my TODOs with more comfortable way.